cwqt/mcn/README.md

 Flask-RESTful API with MongoDB - JWT authentication.
 Served on [Heroku](https://www.heroku.com/).

+### backend

+Port of `api` to TypeScript & Express.js

 ## frontend

 <http://hydroponics.cass.si>

 React, Redux with Pi NoIR camera stream.
 Served on [Now](https://zeit.co/home).

+At some point will be ported to Angular

 ## hardware